nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 To say that an author is illogical is to say that he has committed a fallacy in reasoning.
 In general, fallacies are of two sorts.
 There is the non sequitur, which means that what is drawn as a conclusion simply does not follow from the reasons offered.
 And there is the occurrence of inconsistency, which means that two things the author has tried to say are incompatible.
 To make either of these criticisms, the reader must be able to show the precise respect in which the author’s argument lacks cogency[^12].

-[^12]: non sequiur (it does not follow): "John is tall.
+[^12]: non sequitur (it does not follow): "John is tall.
 Therefore, he must be good at basketball."
-An example of an inconcistency:  An author writes in a parenting advice article: "Parents should never use rewards to motivate children because external motivation damages intrinsic drive and creates dependency.
+An example of an inconsistency:  An author writes in a parenting advice article: "Parents should never use rewards to motivate children because external motivation damages intrinsic drive and creates dependency.
 Children should learn to be self-motivated."
 Then later in the same article writes:
 "I recommend setting up a star chart system where children earn points toward a weekly prize for completing their homework and chores."